-Extra Costs of Home Buying in London
+Extra Costs of Buying a Home in London

-You have found your dream home for sale in London and your real estate agent managed to snap it up quickly.
+You have found your dream home for sale in London and your real estate agent managed to help you snap it up quickly.
 Congratulations!
 Just be careful because purchasing a home, inevitably, will come along with many extra costs on top of the stated purchase price.
 These hidden costs are more complex than they appear to many Buyers and it is advisable that you figure them out to avoid unnecessary disappointments on closing day.
 A great real estate agent will prepare you for these extras.
 We are here to explain the most common hidden or extra costs involved with home buying.

 Home Inspection Costs

-Moving can be a significant expense, especially to those moving across the country.
-But it’s not always all bad!
-If your job is the reason you are moving, your employer may have a policy to help with your move and some of the moving costs, and portions of the move for work may qualify for tax deductions in Ontario.
+Moving can be a significant expense, especially to those moving across the country but it’s not always all bad!
+If your job is the reason you are moving, your employer may have a policy to help with your move and some of the moving costs and portions of the move for work may qualify for tax deductions in Ontario.

-Maintenance and Repair expenses
+Maintenance and Repair Expenses

 These costs can include gutter cleaning, driveway repair, fixing wiring and plumbing, painting and replacing roof shingles.
 Maintenance and repair costs often depend on the age of your new home, climate, and the previous owner’s upkeep.
 Home ownership is very rewarding, however, it also can be expensive and lots of work!